-Do it with confidence.
 Being your body’s advocate will require that you research a wide range of materials and find experts you trust.
 Because of the times we live in, you have to be an educated consumers if we want half a chance at not dying from the side effects of medications or other medical complications.
 The body has incredible wisdom and capacity to heal itself when given the right medicine.

 But above all you will have to trust your body to guide you.